-Essentially an educational game – used to teach geography – the “Where in the world..” games were fascinating.
-I played one of these as a very young child in the late 80’s too but I remember this one better – however they were very similar, save for graphical enhancements.
-In the game, the player tracks a ring of thieves around the world – asking questions of locals and piecing together geographical clues.
+Essentially Carmen Sandiego was an educational game – used to teach geography.
+The “Where in the world..” games were fascinating.
+In the game, the player tracks a ring of thieves around the world, asking questions of locals and piecing together geographical clues.
 With the clues, you fly around the world slowly building a warrant with which to make an arrest – also based on the outcome of questioning locals and finding clues at each call of port – until the endgame where one must find and arrest the mastermind, Carmen Sandiego herself.
 The stolen items are generally world-famous artefacts (or in some cases entire cities) associated with the country in question such as Italy’s Sistine Chapel, every last drop of Salsa from Mexico, the entire city of Casablanca, and and the Statue of Liberty’s torch.

 The Last Express – Orient Express – (DotEmu, 1997)

-As well as being a wonderful travelling adventure game – The Last Express has the honour of being one of very few games that attempts to simulate real world time, in game.
+As well as being a wonderful travelling adventure game, The Last Express has the honour of being one of very few games that attempts to simulate real world time, in game.
 It does this well, but the intertwining stories that one finds aboard the Orient Express coupled with the beautifully drawn rotoscope graphics are what draws one deeper in to the game.
-The Last Express made me long for train travel and still does to this day (it’s recently also seen a release on Mac and iOS).
+The Last Express made me long for train travel and still does to this day.
 Playing as the main character, Robert Cath, you board the Paris-Constantinople express at the Gare de l’Est at the command of a close friend, but as you make your way through the introduction it’s clear that you have stumbled into a complex web of political intrigues, suspense, romance, and betrayal.
-The game mechanics can take some getting used to, especially, if like me, you spend too much time lingering over the endearing impressions of the train and your fellow passengers.
-It of course brings to mind Agathe Christie’s ‘Murder On The Orient Express’ – but it’s so much more than that – this is one of very few game interpretations of train travel, and it manages to catch the mood of both the setting and the era magnificently well.
-It is simply stunning in its aesthetic appeal and as captivating as any novel on the subject.
+The game mechanics can take some getting used to, especially, if like me, you spend too much time lingering over the ezch diorama and every overheard conversation.
+It brings to mind Agathe Christie’s ‘Murder On The Orient Express’ – but it’s so much more than that – this is one of few game interpretations of train travel, and it manages to catch the mood of both the setting and the era magnificently.

 The Longest Journey – Venice & the future – (Funcom, 1999)